PHYSICAL THERAPY RESIDENCY PROGRAM ORTHOPEDIC PHYSICAL THERAPY

 How is the curriculum structured?

-For more specific curriculum questions, please email the orthopedic program coordinator.
+For more specific curriculum questions, please email the orthopedic program director at sarah.worth@harrishealth.org.

 Describe a typical work week

 The majority of a resident’s work week is the same as a full-time clinician.
-The resident works ten hour shifts Monday through Thursday, and a five hour shift on Friday.
+The resident works ten hour shifts Monday through Thursday, and a five-hour shift on Friday.
 This allows the resident to get maximal clinic time in order to utilize their new knowledge with their patients.
 A resident carries their own caseload and has productivity demands similar to a full-time clinician.
-The residents schedule differs from that of a typical new graduate in that they are assigned four hours of one-on- one mentorship each week, as well as weekly didactic coursework.
-The majority of the didactic coursework is provided in-person.
+The residents schedule differs from that of a typical new graduate in that they are assigned four hours of one-on-one mentorship each week, as well as 4-8 hours of weekly didactic coursework.
 As with any schedule, it is subject to change.

 How does mentoring work?